 14. Oudaias Kasbah – Nation’s Most Picturesque Region

 Morocco is home to plenty of Kasbah’s as well as pretty old town areas where these are located.
-The most charming of these is Rabat’s Oudaias Kasbah neighborhood which is called the nation’s most picturesque region.
+One of the most charming and best places to visit in Morocco of these is Rabat’s Oudaias Kasbah neighborhood which is called the nation’s most picturesque region.

 Its peaceful and quaint vibes also make it a big crowd puller as well as one of the best Morocco points of interest set in the heart of the main city.
 You will find inside the high walls of this age-old old fortress white and blue houses and colorful flower pots studded on either side of a neat lane.